 Return to work is dependent on the nature of your occupation.
 You should discuss this with your Consultant.
-If your job involves sitting for the majority of the day, you can return to work within a week.
-If your job is physically demanding, and involves heavy manual work or standing for long periods, then two to six weeks off work may be necessary, depending on your recovery.
+If your job involves sitting for the majority of the day, you can return to work after two weeks.
+If your job is physically demanding, and involves heavy manual work or standing for long periods, then up to six weeks off work may be necessary, depending on your recovery.